 National Environment Quiz

-This year, three of our Lower Secondary students took part in the National Environment Quiz organised by Nan Hua High School.
+Every year, three of our Lower Secondary students take part in the National Environment Quiz organised by Nan Hua High School.
 The quiz aims to increase awareness of environmental issues amongst students.
-We are glad to share that Tee Wei Ling and Sheryl Yim from Secondary 1 received Certificates of Participation for the quiz and Britney Ang from Secondary 2 was awarded the Champion Trophy for the Individual category.

 On the week of Earth Hour, students were also encouraged to switch off their lights for one hour to support energy conservation.